Aliaksandr Shakutsin: Reactions

+According to a 2023 joint investigation by the Belarusian Investigative Center and Lithuania’s Siena, a company controlled by Shakutsin and his business partners functions in Germany despite the European sanctions against Shakutsin In the autumn of 2023, the Belarusian Investigative Center released two new investigations on the alleged circumvention of Western sanctions by Shakutin’s companies.

+In June 2023, the European Court of Justice dismissed Shakutsin's request to lift the European Union sanctions against him.

 Political and cultural activities

 In 2013, Shakutsin's companies financially supported his protege Alyona Lanskaya in the Eurovision 2013 song contest.

 Shakutsin is an honorary consul of Bangladesh in Belarus.

 Shakutsin was a member of the Council of the Republic, being indirectly elected in 2008 and in 2012.